-- 3.16 In July 2011 the DCLG published a consultation paper, proposals for business rates retention.
-This set out proposals for a rates retention scheme to replace the current local government finance system, under which business rates are distributed as part of the formula grant. - 3.17 The business rate retention scheme will be introduced from April 2013 and will provide a direct link between business rates growth and the amount of money local authorities have to spend on local people and services.
-Local Authorities will be able to keep 50% of the business rates revenue, adjusted for any growth or reduction on the revenue that is generated in their area.
-This is intended to provide a strong financial incentive for Authorities to promote economic growth. - 3.18 At the beginning of the scheme, Authorities with more business rates than their current spending will make a tariff payment to the Government.
-Similarly, where Authorities have greater needs than their business rates income, they will receive a top up payment from the Government.
-The total sums of these payments will be equal to each other. - 3.19 The levels of tariff and top up payments will remain fixed each year, but will increase in line with the Retail Price Index.
-The Government has indicated that this will not change until the system is reset and that this will not occur before 2020 at the earliest.

-- 3.20 In addition, safety net payments will be available if an Authority's business rates income falls by a certain amount.
+- 3.14 The business rate retention scheme was introduced in April 2013 and provides a direct link between business rates growth and the amount of money local authorities have to spend on local people and services.
+Local Authorities are able to keep 50% of the business rates revenue, adjusted for any growth or reduction on the revenue that is generated in their area.
+This is intended to provide a strong financial incentive for Authorities to promote economic growth. - 3.15 At the beginning of the scheme, Authorities with more business rates than their current spending made a tariff payment to the Government.
+Similarly, where Authorities have greater needs than their business rates income, they received a top up payment from the Government.
+The total sums of these payments will be equal to each other. - 3.16 The levels of tariff and top up payments will remain fixed each year, but will increase in line with the Retail Price Index.
+The Government has indicated that this will not change until the system is reset and that this will not occur before 2020 at the earliest. - 3.17 In addition, safety net payments will be available if an Authority's business rates income falls by a certain amount.
 Support will be provided if, for example, a major local employer closes.
-This safety net will be funded by a levy paid by those Authorities whose business rates revenue increases by a disproportionate amount compared to their needs. - 3.21 The main impact on this Authority is that a proportion of income previously paid by the Government will be received directly from the 7 West Midlands Metropolitan Councils.
+This safety net will be funded by a levy paid by those Authorities whose business rates revenue increases by a disproportionate amount compared to their needs. - 3.18 The main impact on this Authority is that a proportion of income previously paid by the Government will be received directly from the 7 West Midlands Metropolitan Councils.
 Under the new funding arrangements this Authority is entitled to a payment equivalent to 2% of the amount of Business Rates that will be retained by the 7 West Midlands Metropolitan Councils.
-This is estimated to be approximately £9.3m.
-The impact in future years, when the scheme is fully introduced, will be that the Authority will receive an increase in RPI on this figure, with an adjustment for any growth or reduction in revenue as identified in 3.17.
+This is estimated to be approximately £9.5m.

-Localisation of Council Tax Benefits
+Localisation of Council Tax Support Scheme

-- 3.22 As part of the 2010 Spending Review, the Government announced its intention to localise support for Council Tax and to reduce expenditure on this benefit by 10% with effect from 1 April 2013.
-Each of the 7 Metropolitan Councils within the area supported by the West Midlands Fire and Rescue Authority have considered their local scheme proposals during 2012/13.
-Unlike the current national system where demand pressure and cost variations of benefit payments for Council Tax are borne by the national tax payer, the local schemes will require that each of the West Midlands Councils, together with West Midlands Fire and Rescue Authority, as a major precepting Authority, will bear the cost of any increased benefit payments from 2013/14 onwards.
-The Authority will need to be mindful of the variable and volatile nature of this new arrangement. - 3.22 Making this reduction as part of the council tax system will have the effect of reducing billing Authorities' council tax base.
-The impact on this Authority is a reduction to its 2013/14 council tax base of 169,306.72 which equates to approximately £8.2m of its 2012/13 precept.
-This reduction in funding is compensated by an equivalent increase in Formula Grant received from the Government.
+3.19 As part of the 2010 Spending Review, the Government announced its intention to localise support for Council Tax and to reduce expenditure on this benefit by 10% with effect from 1 April 2013.
+Each of the 7 Metropolitan Councils within the area supported by the West Midlands Fire and Rescue Authority have considered their local scheme proposals.
+Unlike the previous national system where demand pressure and cost variations of benefit payments for Council Tax were borne by the national tax payer, the local schemes now require that each of the West Midlands Councils, together with West Midlands Fire and Rescue Authority, as a major precepting Authority, will bear the cost of any increased benefit payments from 2013/14.
+The Authority needs to be mindful of the variable and volatile nature of this arrangement.

+3.20 Making this reduction as part of the council tax system had the effect of reducing billing Authorities' council tax base.
+The impact on this Authority was a reduction to its 2013/14 council tax base of 169,306.72 which equates to approximately £8.2m of its precept.
+This reduction in funding was compensated by an equivalent increase in Formula Grant received from the Government.
+In 2013/14 this was identified as a separate funding element, however for 2014/15 onwards this has been merged as part of the overall formula funding allocation.